chef-boneyard/chef-rfc/arbitrary-cookbook-identifiers.md

 * It provides an "internal supermarket" for users to publish artifacts within their organization.

+When both the old and new APIs are used concurrently, cookbooks uploaded to the new end point must, by default, be invisible to the old end point.
+The new end point allows multiple editions of a cookbook at the same version number to exist simultaneously and provides an implicit guarantee that uploading a cookbook will not interfere with any other active cookbooks.

-After a sufficient period of time, we may remove the dependency solver from the chef-server if there is a compelling reason to do so.
+After a sufficient period of time (one or more major release cycles), we may remove the dependency solver from the chef-server if there is a compelling reason to do so.

+## Discussion

+Any implementation choices in this proposal are open for discussion.
+The design constraints on the solution are:

+* Must be able to store and fetch cookbooks according to arbitrary identifiers (subject to reasonable constraints on identifier size and URL-safety).
+* Must not impact workflows using the older API, even if both APIs are in use simultaneously.
+* Allowing extended version numbers when using the new API is desirable but not an absolute necessity.